 - i.
-The work sample should be from across the full mark range; - ii.
-There should be a clear indication of how a mark has been arrived at;

-iii.
-There should be evidence of the moderation process (e.g. markers' comments);
+The work sample should be from across the full mark range and pass/fail criteria; - ii.
+There should be a clear indication of how a mark has been arrived at; - iii.
+There should be evidence of the moderation process (e.g. markers' comments); - iv.

-iv.
 Markers' comments should map on to the relevant marking criteria and reflect the mark awarded.